vlmaier/taski/README.md

 - [ ] implement duration design with duration picker
 - [ ] implement themes
 - [ ] improve skill item card design
+- [ ] if no skills are available show hint when creating or editing a task

 ##### Improvements
 - [ ] input validation